 Gores says that there wasn’t one moment or incident that spurred her to create the film.
 Rather, it was an accumulation of things throughout her life — things like her camping trip cold — that sparked in her a “fascination with the power of the human body, and what a complex and intelligent system it is.”

-She became interested in all the ways that our brains and our attitudes impact our health.
+She became interested in all the ways that our brains and attitudes impact our health.
 For instance, the notion of “the law of attraction” intrigued her, with its declaration that what we put out in the world comes back to us.
 Or how our caveman roots continue to shape our actions and beliefs today: as she explains, back in our ancestral days, we were always scanning the environment for predators, and our brains were trained to expect the worst, to live in fear.
-Now that, for the most part, we live in safer environments, our brains still haven’t unlearned this training.
+Now that we live in safer environments for the most part, our brains still haven’t unlearned this training.

 Concepts like these fascinated her, and she began exploring more.
 She read The Biology of Belief by Bruce Lipton, learned about epigenetics, and listened to sermons from Michael Bernard Beckwith.
 Through her exploration, she became ever more convinced that our bodies — via the power of our minds — have the ability to create our own reality, including the reality of our health.
 Each and every one of us, she came to believe, has the power to heal ourselves.